 Does page load times affect the SEO ranking of law firms’ websites?

 Moreover, Google has indicated that site speed is included in its algorithms to rank pages.
-No matter how good your legal content is and how SEO-oriented your blogs and pages are, if your website loads in more than 3 seconds, you are going to fail in the Google rankings.
+No matter how good your legal content is and how SEO-oriented your blogs and pages are, if your website load time is more than 3 seconds, you are going to fail in the Google rankings.

-Most web developers aren’t attuned to the details that help with SEO and site speed.
+Most web developers don’t use all the good practices to help with SEO and site speed.
 Site speed can be slowed down by the amount of time it takes to load your images, files, plugins, content, videos, and any other additional features.
 You can improve your website’s load time by optimizing and resizing your images, using a caching plugin, choosing the right plugins, limiting your plugins, turning off pingbacks and trackbacks, and removing excessive ads to name a few.
 If you would like a one-on-one consulting on your website, feel free to schedule with us at https://calendly.com/danzanel

 Longer load times can significantly have a negative impact on conversions (such as phone calls, a request for consultation, etc).
 Nothing is more frustrating than a slow website.
 While your image is loading, your potential client may get impatient and click elsewhere, most likely on another law firm’s website!
 Studies show if your load time is over 3 seconds, 90% of your visitors will result in a bounce (The number of visitors to any given website, who navigate off the site after viewing only one page).
-A high bounce rate over time will negatively impact your search ranking with Google, and make it harder for you to be discovered.
+To make your search ranking high it’s important to have the lower bounce rate possible.

 So be wary.
 If a high number of visitors are clicking away from your website without actually taking the time to read your legal blogs or check out your law services.
 This can be an indicator that your site needs some work.
 Take time to evaluate your law firm’s website; it may be because of poor site quality, unrelated or too technical content, or simply a general audience disengagement.
 A high bounce rate indicates that something isn’t working and needs tweaking.
 You can check your bounce rate on your Google Analytics account.